 From a data analytics standpoint, Excel uses data visualizations & dashboarding, reporting, and much more, without users knowing a single line of code.
 For those looking for the quickest data analysis out there, Excel is often the go-to.
 It’s an easy-to-use and potent tool, all housed in that seemingly simple green “e” on your desktop.

-Why is Excel our favorite spreadsheet?
+Why is Excel our favourite spreadsheet?

 Excel democratized data the way Awesense aims to democratize energy, can you see why we’re so fond of their spreadsheets?
 At Awesense, we’re passionate about bringing analytics and analytical capabilities to anyone and everyone, regardless of their data analytics skills and backgrounds.
 We believe Excel is helping people do the same.